psteichen/clusil-website/_events/wg-bcms-session-17.md

 ---
 ##### **Session 17**:

-After the first physical meeting since March 2020 due to the COVID-19 crisis, we discussed and came up with new topics of interest.
+After the first physical meeting in September, the next session is planned for November.

 Stay tuned for more information.